divyavenn/image_processing/README.md

 # image_processing

+**Made all sources images myself except koala.ppm which was provided by instructor

  **controller** package
 - *ImgController* interface: establishes the necessary functionalities of all implementing classes.
 - *ImgControllerAbstract* class: establishes the necessary class variables and constructor.